lucascavalare/Terraform/README.md

       - Deploy VMs into AWS with Terraform.

    <h1> AZURE </h1>
       - Deploy Infrastructure in Azure with Terraform.
-Configure Kubernetes into the VMs with A Master and Two Nodes.
+Configure Kubernetes into the VMs with One Master and Two Nodes.